sftcd/openssl/esnistuff/haproxy.md

 need to add some stanzas to ``/etc/rsyslog.conf`` to get that.
 (Absent those, the test script will, for now, complain and exit.)

-## Named Frontend/Backend Setups
+## Naming different frontend/backend setups

-There are a pile of variations possible, and they're hard to describe accurately when chatting with people, so we'll name and document them like this:
+Before we get to talking about split-mode, there are a pile of variations possible, and they're hard to describe accurately when chatting with people, so we'll name and document them like this:

             N. setup-name: Client <--[prot]--> frontend <--[prot]--> Backend